hydroper-jet/lang/spec/1.0/source/src/overview/jetdoc.md

-# JetWorkDoc documentation tool
+# JetDoc documentation tool

-JetWorkDoc is an API documentation tool that coworks with the JetWork language.
+JetDoc is an API documentation tool that coworks with the Jet language.

-## JetWorkPM registry
+## JetPM registry

-Online published JetWorkPM packages automatically host online web pages in the JetWorkPM website.
+Online published JetPM packages automatically host online web pages in the JetPM website.

 ## Comment format

-JetWorkDoc allows Markdown text to appear within API documentation comments and supports special `@` tags for extended use.
+JetDoc allows Markdown text to appear within API documentation comments and supports special `@` tags for extended use.

 ```
 package org.ourdelivery.api {